oaklandfinishup/oaklandfinishup.com/_mentors/tumikia.md

   - name: linkedin
     link: linkedin.com/in/tumikiawk/en
 ---
 Tumikia is a Web and Design Expert.
-She has worked in the marketing department for a local government agency for many years and is now the sole proprietor of TWK Web and Print Design: an integrated web development and graphic design business.
+She has worked in the marketing department for a local government agency for many years and is now the sole proprietor of TWK Web and Print Design, an integrated web development and graphic design business.

-Her technical Expertise includes:
-WordPress, Photoshop, Illustrator, Acrobat, InDesign, PowerPoint, Adobe Firework, HTML, CSS and Javascript
+Her technical Expertise includes: WordPress, Photoshop, Illustrator, Acrobat, InDesign, PowerPoint, Adobe Firework, HTML, CSS and Javascript